 He died in September of 1901, and during the 1901-1902 winter season, 303 Commonwealth was the home of Dr. Charles Goddard Weld, a surgeon, and his wife, Hannah Putnam (Train) Weld.
 They had lived at The Empire at 333 Commonwealth in April of 1901, when their daughter, Mary, was born.
 They also maintained a home on Fox Island in North Haven, Maine.

-By the 1902-1903 winter season, the Welds had moved to 190 Commonwealth and 303 Commonwealth was once again the home of Ellen Nickerson.
-She continued to live there during the 1903-1904 season, but moved thereafter, probably making Dedham her year-round residence.
+By the 1902-1903 winter season, the Welds had moved to 190 Commonwealth and 303 Commonwealth was once again the home of Ellen Nickerson and her three young children: Ellen Floyd Nickerson, George Augustus Nickerson, and Katharine Louise Nickerson.
+They continued to live there during the 1903-1904 season.

-By the 1904-1905 winter season, 303 Commonwealth was the home of Mary Ward (Lyon) Cheney, the widow of Charles Paine Cheney.
+By the 1904-1905 winter season, 303 Commonwealth was leased by Mary Ward (Lyon) Cheney, the widow of Charles Paine Cheney.
 She continued to live there until her marriage, in September of 1907, to William Henry Schofield, a professor of English and head of the Department of Comparative Literature at Harvard.
 He also taught Old Norse and Norwegian and was a pioneer of Scandinavian studies at Harvard.
+After their marriage, they lived in Cambridge, leasing the Brattle Street home of Bishop William Lawrence of 122 Commonwealth.

 By the 1924-1925 winter season, 303 Commonwealth was the home of Edward Pierson Beebe.
 He had lived at 261 Marlborough during the previous season.
 He also maintained a home, Highfield Hall, in Falmouth.
 He continued to live at 303 Commonwealth until his death in August of 1926.

 303 Commonwealth was not listed in the 1927 Blue Book.

 During the 1927-1928 winter season, 303 Commonwealth was the home of Bayard Warren and his wife, Elizabeth (Sears) Warren.
 They also maintained a home in Prides Crossing.
 By the next season, they had moved to an apartment at 301 Berkeley.